Abby Smith

-Abigail Mackenzie Smith (born October 4, 1993) is an American professional soccer player who plays as a goalkeeper for the Houston Dash in the National Women's Soccer League (NWSL).
+Abigail Mackenzie Smith (born October 4, 1993) is an American professional soccer player who plays as a goalkeeper for Denver Summit FC of the National Women's Soccer League (NWSL).

-She previously played for the Boston Breakers, Utah Royals, Kansas City Current, and Portland Thorns of the NWSL as well as the Western Sydney Wanderers of Australia's A-League.
-She played collegiate soccer for the Texas Longhorns.
-She has played for two NWSL Championship–winning teams, the 2022 Portland Thorns and 2023 NJ/NY Gotham FC.
+Smith played college soccer for the Texas Longhorns and was drafted by Boston Breakers in the third round of the 2016 NWSL College Draft.
+She has also played for the Utah Royals, Kansas City Current, Portland Thorns, NJ/NY Gotham FC, and Houston Dash in the NWSL.
+She was part of two NWSL Championship–winning teams in the Thorns in 2022 and Gotham in 2023.

-She has represented the United States on the under-17, under-20, under-23 and senior national teams.
+She represented the United States on the under-17, under-20, under-23 teams.